O'Nan moonshine and arithmetic: Examples

 Here we offer data related to the curves $E_{14}$ and $E_{15}$.
 In the notation of \Cref{USCorollary}, we consider fundamental discriminants $-D$ such that $\left(\frac{-D}{p}\right)=-1$ and $\left(\frac{-D}{p'}\right)=1$.
 For convenience let

-We have the following numerics\footnote{The authors would like to thank Drew Sutherland for computing the elliptic curve invariants in \Cref{tblE14,tblE15}.}.
+We have the following numerics.
 In \Cref{tblE14,tblE15}, the second and third columns offer graded traces and differences of class numbers.
 The fourth and fifth columns offer Mordell--Weil ranks and orders of Tate--Shafarevich groups assuming the Birch and Swinnerton-Dyer Conjecture.
 By Theorem~\ref{USCorollary}, these columns are congruent if and only the corresponding $p$-Selmer group is nontrivial.
 First note that if these two columns are incongruent, then both the Mordell--Weil rank over $\Q$ and the $p$-part of the Tate--Shafarevich groups are trivial.
 However, when these columns are congruent, notice that either the rank is positive or the Tate--Shafarevich group is nontrivial at $p$.